grantcarthew/rust-notes/README.md

 let a = [3, 5];
 ```

-Array elements can be accessed using indexing.
+Array elements can be accessed using indexing:

 ```rust
 let a = [1,2,3,4,5];